To play and protect

-This is our approach to filming and photography at Burning Seed, for both participants and professional or amateur media.
+Photography and film is allowed at Burning Seed, however we have strict rules in place which say what you can do and when you can do it.
+This is our approach to filming and photography at Burning Seed for both participants and professional or amateur media.
 Not sure which is your snap-happy category?
 The line between professional and non-professional is less distinct at our event and both categories share some of the same responsibilities, so please read ahead.

 (aka pics and flicks for me and my friends)